Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Onto This LaneLeft Onto This Lane

-After walking about 3.3 kilometers from Ponte Ferreira, we arrived here, in San Jorge de Aguas Santas, also spelled San Xorxe in Gallego, where there is a wonderful picnic stop and a fountain, shown in the photos, below.
-You are at about 29.3 kilometer total from Lugo, with only a few kilometers left to go to As Seixas!
+We then joined the LU-P-2901 once again, and arrived here, in San Jorge de Aguas Santas, also spelled San Xorxe in Gallego, where there is a wonderful picnic stop and a fountain, below.
+We were about 29.3 (31.4) kilometers total from Lugo, with only a few kilometers left to go to As Seixas!
 Yay!

-The road kilometer signs just keep on counting up, below.
-Here we are entering the actual town of San Xorxe at the 26 km marker.
+Back along the LU-P-2901, the road kilometer signs just kept on counting up as we entered the actual town of San Xorxe at kilometer marker 26, soon passing the Iglesia de San Xorxe, below.

 San Xorxe Church, Top of Hill From FountainSan Xorxe Church, Top of Hill From Fountain